BurntSushi/nakala/doc/SCRATCH.md

 number of segments increases, they are merged together into bigger segments.
 This architecture makes it possible to use limited memory to create small segments at first, and gradually scale by merging segments at search latencies start to slow down due to the number of segments.
+(Where merging an arbitrary number of segments takes *close* to constant heap memory.)

 One thing required by this architecture is the ability to know which segments are active at any given point in time.
 Namely, segments that have been merged